 Regarding tolerance, some cocoa trees are more tolerant to the viral disease than others, which could explain the observed differences between the prevalence and incidence rates of hybrids and grafted plants.
 The tolerance of cocoa trees to the swollen shoot disease has been confirmed by several authors, including Wegbe et al. (2012).
 These researchers initiated a breeding program in Togo aimed at developing CSSV-tolerant hybrids.
 Various combinations were tested by crossing different cocoa clones from the living collection.
 From these trials, six hybrids emerged as both high-yielding and tolerant to the swollen shoot disease.
 This varietal selection was based on prevalence and incidence criteria.
 The parent plants of these hybrids have been used to establish seed gardens, and since 2005, the seeds of these hybrids have been distributed for replanting and for increasing the density of old plantations in areas devastated by swollen shoot disease in Togo.
 Similarly, Padi et al. (2013) also demonstrated varying levels of tolerance to CSSV among different cocoa varieties, focusing primarily on the severity of the disease as the main evaluation criterion.

 The results of this study revealed that the newly infected cocoa trees were located in the immediate vicinity of those that had been infected during the first observation period.
 The size of the trees infected during the second assessment was proportional to that of the trees infected during the first.
 The proximity of these newly infected cocoa trees to the initial infection focus could be explained by the mode of transmission of the swollen shoot disease.
 According to the study by Oro et al. (2012) on the epidemiology of swollen shoot disease in Togo, the virus spreads within plantations either radially or in leaps.
 This pattern of spread is likely due to the movement of mealybugs the vectors of the CSSV within the plots.
 The proportional relationship between previously infected cocoa trees and newly infected ones helps to explain the current control strategy against swollen shoot disease, which recommends cutting down both the visibly infected cocoa trees at the center of the infection and their asymptomatic neighbours, depending on the size of the infection focus.
-The larger the infection focus, the greater the number of asymptomatic trees that must also be removed (CNRA, 2016).
+The larger the infection focuses, the greater the number of asymptomatic trees that must also be removed (CNRA, 2016).

 Conclusion